 Tokyo also acts as an extreme representation of modernity and excess, the very things the main characters have but not what they need to be fulfilled.
-The difficulty they have connecting to the alien Japanese culture is also embodied in the title of the film perfectly.
+The difficulty they have connecting to the alien Japanese culture is embodied in the title of the film perfectly as well.
 This is also shown to great comedic effect when Bob is having direction translated whilst on set.
 The director talks passionately at length, only to have the translator paraphrase it into an uninspiring, short sentence.
 It’s one of many hilarious moments that highlight the great divide between languages.
 This inaccessibility also creates the perfect conditions for a relationship to blossom.

 Coppola only had Murray in mind for the part of Bob, saying she wouldn’t have made the film without him and it shows.
 She fought hard for the best part of a year to get in a room with him with relentless phone calls and letters, even enlisting help from Wes Anderson—who had worked with him and Al Pacino—who lived in the same town.
 By the time they finally sat down together and Coppola offered Murray the part, he accepted by saying: “he couldn’t let her down.”
 Her determination paid off, as he would go in to say that it was his favourite film that he’s worked on.
 Johansson was offered the part due to her understated, subtle demeanour and maturity, which she immediately accepted with no audition.

 Murray does a masterful job of balancing Bob’s emotions, being careful not to get too drawn into Charlotte but also seeking her companionship due to his loneliness.
 He finds the mark between being affectionate, yet respectable and their chemistry is heartwarming.
 Likewise, Johansson’s performance shows she’s wise beyond her years, selling it well with her husky, alluring voice and the way she smokes cigarettes.
 Together they portray a romance that favours emotional content over sexual gratification.
-Although, there is a subtle eroticism established in the very first, close shot, where Charlotte’s perfectly formed derrière is framed in see-through panties as she’s lying on her bed.
+Although, there is a subtle eroticism established in the very first shot, where Charlotte’s perfectly formed derrière is framed in see-through panties as she’s lying on her hotel bed.